caelum/vraptor4/vraptor-site/README.md

 VRaptor site was built using `nanoc` as static site generator

-To install dependencies, you can run `bundle install` inside `/vraptor-site` folder.
+To install dependencies, you need to install `ruby` with `bundler` gem.
+After you can run `bundle install` inside `/vraptor-site` folder.

 You will need **grunt** installed also.
 You can see how to [install it here](http://gruntjs.com/getting-started), but basically you can run the command: